rotheconrad/bacterial_strain_definition/README.md

 Download data from NCBI through the FTP access.
 NCBI provides current genome summary files for genebank or refseq.

-Since this analysis is focused on bacteria only, retrive the NCBI assembly summary from from the refseq, bacteria subdirectory.
+Since this analysis is focused on bacteria only, retrive the NCBI assembly summary from the refseq, bacteria subdirectory.

 Date: Apr 20 2022